Sports media icon Ed Littler left his mark on Central Nebraska

-It would be difficult to find anyone in area, perhaps even the majority of the state, that had not met or watched news coverage sports anchor Ed Littler, who held the desk for KHAS-TV Channel 5, NBC Nebraska and finally KSNB Local 4 for more than two decades.
+It would be difficult to find anyone in the area, perhaps even the majority of the state, who had not met or watched news coverage sports anchor Ed Littler, who held the desk for KHAS-TV Channel 5, NBC Nebraska and finally KSNB Local 4 for more than two decades.

-His loss is being felt in the Tri-Cities and across the sports media world.
-His impact ever-present as some of those he worked closely with recall some of their fondest memories of the iconic sports reporter.
+His loss is being felt in the Tri-Cities as well as by those who work in the world of sports media.
+Some of those he worked closely with recall some of their fondest memories of the iconic sports reporter.

 “He was the heartbeat of the newsroom,” said former Local 4 sports reporter Justin Biegel, who worked with Littler for nearly three years before advancing his career to Charleston, South Carolina.
 “His personality was infectious.”